 At nearly half the price of our favorite multicooker, this inexpensive model produced excellent pressure- and slow-cooked food but had a busier, less intuitive control panel.
 Instead of a digital screen, the button-heavy panel was inundated with presets, making it tougher to navigate.
 It made excellent white rice and pressure- and slow-cooked beef stew and baked beans, though, yielding tender meat and beans within our recipe times.
 This multicooker’s nonstick cooking pot was easy to clean, but browning beef took longer.
 It reduced liquid efficiently and sautéed well, and we liked that it had a manual start button.
 Overall, this more budget-friendly model produced great results.

-Our former champion won again for its well-designed, straightforward control panel with a countdown timer that was simple and unambiguous to set and allowed us to monitor progress at a glance.
-The roomy, heavy stoneware crock cooked gently and evenly and never boiled, so food emerged tender and juicy.
+Our longtime winner has held up to years of use in the test kitchen, and we recently circled back with more testing to confirm that it’s still up to par.
+We still recommend it for its well-designed, straightforward control panel with a countdown timer that starts immediately, which made it simple and unambiguous to set and allowed us to monitor progress at a glance.
+Throughout our testing, the roomy, heavy stoneware crock cooked gently and evenly and never boiled, so food emerged tender and juicy.
 We loved that its broad, protruding handles with grippy textured undersides usually stayed cool enough that we could pick up the crock without potholders.
-Thick insulation kept heat directed toward the crock, and a built-in internal temperature sensor gave this slow cooker extra “brains” to keep the temperature below boiling, which helped guarantee better results.
+Thick internal insulation kept heat directed toward the crock, and a built-in internal temperature sensor gave this slow cooker extra “brains” to keep the temperature below boiling, which helped guarantee better results.

 This new "multicooker"—a slow cooker that can also brown/saute and steam food—produced perfect chicken, steaks, and ribs, with no scorching or hot spots.
 Its programmable timer can be set to cook for up to 24 hours and then automatically switches over to “keep warm."
 We liked its lightweight, easy-to-clean, unbreakable metal insert with extra-large, comfy handles, and its oval shape, clear lid, and intuitive controls.
 The brown/saute and steam functions both work as promised.
 A nice bonus is that the browning function, with adjustable temperature control from 150 F to 400 F, lets you sear food before slow-cooking, or reduce sauces afterward, without dirtying a second pan.